pragsmike/PromptCritical/docs/prompt-representation.md

 concerned with those details here, other than to state that the front matter will always be parseable as YAML.

-## Front matter encoding
+### Front matter encoding

 Placement: The YAML front matter must be the very first thing in the file.

-Delimiters: It is enclosed between lines containing three dashes (---).
+Delimiters: It is enclosed between lines containing only three dashes (---).
 The block starts with --- on the first line and ends with another --- .
+NOTE: Some YAML parsers expect the end marker to be three dots ... but we disallow that.
+The end marker MUST be three dashes on a line by themselves with no whitespace anywhere.

 Content: The content between the delimiters must be valid YAML.
 This typically includes key-value pairs, arrays, and sometimes multiline strings.

 NOTE: The YAML will ALWAYS be UTF-8.
+The file writer will ALWAYS normalize it before writing the file, as described below.
+Validators should expect normalized text.

 Because the front matter occurs at the very start of the file, the text of the prompt need not be escaped.
 It doesn't matter if